DevDevil/groupoffice-server/README.md

 6. Create a MySQL database called "go7" and load "go7.sql" into it.
 7. Copy config.php.example to config.php and adjust it with the correct database parameters.

 Now it should work.
+Launch index.php:

+/index.php

-Do a system test:
+This will redirect to a system test page:

-/index.php?r=system/check
+/index.php/system/check

+Optionally you can create an alias for apache:

+Alias /api /path/to/index.php

+This allows pretty URL's like /api/system/check

 It should output that all is OK ;).
 It doesn't look pretty but it's not meant to be because it's just an API.